Free Activity library for 😎 kids! fun printable and digital activities for all ages (Games, Puzzles, Coloring, and learning sheets & more)

 Let me tell you something.
 Toddlers benefit greatly from clay activities.
 They are amazing for sensory learning, fine motor skills, and creative depression.

-Ask them to mold the clay with bare hands.
+Ask them to mold the clay with their bare hands.
 Avoid using tools.
 They can also decorate dried herbs, flowers, and colorful stones in the clay.

 Dot stickers